naston70/jeremys-it-lab/32.IPv6-2/ipv6-2.md

 **FD**45:93AC:8A8F:0001:0000:0000:0000:0001/64

-FD indicates a unique local
+FD indicates a unique local address (8-bits)
+The 40-bit 'global ID' should be randomly generated The next 16 bits (0001) are the subnet identifier Totals 64 bits of the network prefix
+Next 64 bits is the host portion